"But I don't want to go among weeaboos," Alice remarked.

 "You must be," said the Cat, "or you wouldn't have come here."

-- fchan, which is the most well-known furry (primarily erotic furry) imageboard out there; although assumed to be created as a response to 4chan's infamous "April Fur's Day" pranknote , it was actually in existence for a while prior to it (and was created as a result of 5chan — which hosted a couple of furry-based boards — dying).
-The site set something of a standard for future furry imageboards by segregating content into different boards (one for female-only art, one for male-only art, etc.) and its DNP list (for "Do Not Post") in the Furry Fandom, due to the list of artists who asked that their work not be posted on the site. fchan's heavyhanded moderation and large DNP list led to several furry imageboards coming into existence to counteract fchan's perceived stupidity, the most notable of which are:
+- fchan is the best-known furry imageboard out there, specializing in erotic artwork.
+Although it's often assumed to be created as a response to 4chan's infamous "April Fur's Day" prank,note it was actually around before then — it arose from the death of 5chan, which had hosted a couple of furry boards.
+The site set a standard for furry imageboards by segregating images into different boards by content (e.g. female-only art, male-only art, etc.) and its DNP list (for "Do Not Post"), a list of artists whose work could not be posted on the site by their personal request. fchan's heavy-handed moderation and large DNP list led to the proliferation of several other furry imageboards to counteract fchan's perceived stupidity, the most notable of which are:

 - The Goddamned Furry Board, run by former fchan admin Sage "Goddammit" Freehaven.
 Notable for having really strict and opinionated moderators (being a private imageboard), and being the butt of Lulz' jokes.

 - 55chan is a dead Brazilian imageboard that's notable for how it dealt with its functionally illiterate users — many of whom came from the social networking site Orkut, would flood boards with bland topics, and would request users to raid their enemies' pages on Orkut.
 The mods installed a filter on the post screen that would block users from posting unless they could copy a simple sentence — capitals, punctuation, and all — without using the copy-paste command.
 That filter was enough to fend off the vast majority of the problem users.
 Its replacement is now BRchan.